freefallcid/dominicreich-jekyll-2019/src/_work/software.md

 At version 2.
 This app lets you quickly calculate a usual overnight stay.
 Or a holiday.
 With or without pets.
 You can set your own values for different situations (summer/winter; how many people; with kids) and so on.

 {% figure caption:"The tool in action.
-Select the time on the calender and fill out the fields on the left side.
+Select the time on the calendar and fill out the fields on the left side.
 It calculates different things on the fly." %}
   ![Example screenshot](/assets/images/fewo-preis.jpg)
 {% endfigure %}
 {:.gallery-2-col}

 The tool was built for my parents---because of that it is made to fit their needs.
 You might fork the repository and change whatever is needed to fit your needs.

 {% comment %}
 <p markdown="0">
   <a href="https://tools.dore.pw/Fewo-Preis/setup.exe" class="btn">Setup</a>